chocolatey/docs/input/en-us/troubleshooting.md

   By the way, calling install directly from a nupkg/nuspec can be an anti-pattern.
 Use it VERY rarely, like not at all if you can help it.

   **Fix:** Stop pointing directly to the nupkg/nuspec.
-Call `choco install name -s .` instead.
+Call `choco install name --source .` instead.

-If you have determined all of this is good to go, take a look at what Chocolatey tells you when you run with `-dv --noop` and see how it is setting sources, etc.
+If you have determined all of this is good to go, take a look at what Chocolatey tells you when you run with `--debug --verbose --noop` and see how it is setting sources, etc.

 ###  Package not installed.
 The package was not found with the source(s) listed.